 Join a tour

 If you want to fish or try to spot dolphins without going through the hassle of hiring a boat, you can simply join a tour.
 Most of them leave from Lakes Entrance.
-Going with a tour is an excellent opportunity to learn more about the region and spot wildlife.
+Going on a tour is an excellent opportunity to learn more about the region and spot wildlife.
 The locals always have a better eye and know what to look for!

 Things to do in Gippsland Lakes when boating or sailing